The Doctrine of Time

 Modifications as Waves

 Like waves (taraṃgas), modifications (vṛttis) are mutually suppressive, supportive, generative, and interactive (anyonya abhibhava, āśraya, janana, and mithuna).
 12 In other words, they intefere with each other like ripples on the surface of a pond.
-The unit circle in figure 35 is a spinning modification.
+The unit circle in figure 45 is a spinning modification.
 The horizontal sine and vertical cosine waves represent its wave-like motion.
-Figures 36 and 37 show the same modification from a different perspective.
-But the sine and cosine waves are combined into helices.
-The former is spinning within (nivṛtti); the latter is spinning without (pravṛtti).
+In figure 46, they’re projected into a helix.
+In figure 47, the helix is curved back onto itself forming a horn torus.

 The Role of Karma